An analytic approach to the Riemann hypothesis: Riemann's -function in the critical half-strip

-Before reverting to the critical half-strip ${\mathbb S}^+$ we want to prove on ${\mathbb A}$ (see (1.2)) a functional equation for the $\zeta$-function whose maximal extension to the critical half-strip will be useful in the next sections.
+Before reverting to the critical half-strip ${\mathbb S}^+$ we want to prove that an identity for the $\zeta$-function holds on ${\mathbb A}$ (see (1.2)), whose maximal extension to the critical half-strip will be useful in the next sections.
 We start by taking in ${\mathbb A}$ two different points $s_1,s_2 \in {\mathbb A}$.
 Of course, $s_1+s_2$ lies in ${\mathbb A}$ as well, as we already pointed out in the Introduction.
-Thus, we can prove the 0.3cm
+Thus, we can prove a lemma as follows.
+0.3cm

-{\bf Lemma 1 (Fundamental Functional Equation)}.
+{\bf Lemma 1 (Fundamental Identity)}.
 For every $s_1$ and $s_2$ in ${\mathbb A}$, for which the series expressing $\zeta(s)$ is absolutely convergent, the relation

 holds.
 0.3cm

 {\it Proof}.
 Starting from the definition of $\zeta(s)$ in ${\mathbb A}$, any series that we write is absolutely convergent, and in particular

 hence the thesis follows.